Viana do Castelo: History

 Human settlement in the region of Viana began during the Mesolithic era, from discoveries and archaeological excavations.
-Even around the Roman occupation the area was settled along the Mount of Santa Luzia.
+Settlements in the Mount of Santa Luzia date back to the Iron age, extending into the Roman occupation the area.

 The settlement of Viana da Foz do Lima, which it was called when King Afonso III of Portugal issued a foral (charter) on 18 July 1258, was a formalization of the 1253 Viana that the area was named.